Who We Are

 As a leading manufacturer in the frozen food industry, Ajinomoto Foods North America is dedicated to contributing to a healthier lifestyle through nutritious and balanced Umami foods.
 With a commitment to excellence and innovation, all our products are cooked with our customers in mind, providing healthy and delicious meals for all.

-We currently operate eight factories and two main offices domestically in the United States.
-With over 2,500 employees working around the clock, we serve as a brand leader across all categories of frozen foods.
+We currently operate nine factories and one corporate office domestically in the United States.
+With over 2,800 employees working around the clock, we serve as a brand leader across all categories of frozen foods.

 Our products span across the largest categories of ethnic frozen foods ranging from Mexican to Italian to Asian across every distribution channel including foodservice, grocery, warehouse club, and custom manufacturing.
 From incredible Umami sauces to delicious Umami seasoning, you can count on quality with every Umami product.